MileneCV/Stroke_Prediction_project/README.md

 - A column selector was created to handle both numerical and categorical columns.
 - Missing values were found in the numerical column "BMI" (a float), and were imputed using the SimpleImputer with the 'mean' strategy.
 - One-hot encoding (OHE) was applied to categorical columns, and scaling was performed on numerical columns to ensure the dataset was entirely numeric and standardized.
-- Made a numeric_pipe was created using a scaler and SimpleImputer.
+- A numeric_pipe was created using a scaler and SimpleImputer.
 - Used make_column_transform to to combine both numeric and categorical features.
 - The stroke column was unbalanced so SMOTE was applied to oversample the data.
 - Four models were used: Logistic Regression, Decision Tree Classifier, Random Forest, and XGBClassifier.